renfeng/web-mask/chrome-web-store/README.md

 ## Description

-It overrides resources, JS, CSS, Image, and fonts, of a website with the copies from a local web server.

 It enables you to

 - Debug a remote web site, for which source map is usually disabled, with your local web server